Spectrum of equivariant cohomology as a fixed point scheme: Extensions: Singular varieties and total zero schemes

-A work is ongoing to determine under what assumptions this result holds.
-For example for many affine Bott--Samelson varieties L\"owit \cite{jakub} proves $H^*_G(X,\C)\cong \C[\ZZ_\tot]$, as well as a version for equivariant $K$-theory.
-Other examples and applications can be found in \cite[\S 4]{hausel-big}. \end{remark}
+Work is ongoing to determine under what assumptions this result holds.
+For example for many affine Bott--Samelson varieties, Jakub L\"owit proved $H^*_G(X,\C)\cong \C[\ZZ_\tot]$ (private communication), as well as a version for equivariant $K$-theory.
+Other examples and applications can be found in \cite[Section~4]{hausel-big}. \end{remark}